UPPER ABDOMINOPLASTY

 Procedure Overview

 As with any major surgical procedure, there are risks involved.
-These include general surgical risks and those specific to the Reverse Abdominoplasty:
+These include general surgical risks and those specific to the Upper Abdominoplasty:

 - Infection at the surgical site, which may require antibiotics or further treatment